Mycenaean pottery: Middle Mycenaean

 LH IIB (c.
-1490/1470 – 1435/1405 BC)
+1490/1470 – 1435/1405 BCE)

 During this period the most popular style was the Ephyraean style; most commonly represented on goblets and jugs.
 This style is thought to be a spin-off of the Alternating style of LM IB.
 This style has a restricted shape range, which suggests that potters may have used it mostly for making matching sets of jugs, goblets and dippers.

 It is during LH IIB that the dependence on Minoan ceramics is completely erased.
 In fact, looking at the pottery found on Crete during this phase suggests that artistic influence is now flowing in the opposite direction; the Minoans are now using Mycenaean pottery as a reference.

 Ivy, lilies, and nautili are all popular patterns during this phase and by now there is little to no matte painting.

 LH IIIA1 (c.
-1435/1405 – 1390/1370 BC)
+1435/1405 – 1390/1370 BCE)

 During LH IIIA1, there are many stylistic changes.
 Most notably, the Mycenaean goblet begins to lengthen its stem and have a more shallow bowl.
 This stylistic change marks the beginning of the transformation from goblet to kylix.
 The vapheio cup also changes into an early sort of mug and becomes much rarer.
 Also during this period, the stirrup jar becomes a popular style and naturalistic motifs become less popular.